 |Common issues:||Overwatering and pests.|

 The Philodendron Serpens originated from South Africa.
 It can be found naturally in the wild from Columbia to Ecuador.
+Its light green heart-shaped leaves, deep veining, and green hairy stems give the philodendron serpens a striking appearance.
 This plant has sophisticated leaves and unique furry stems that make them an eye-catching piece for your indoor plant collection.
 This plant can grow very large leaves and is low-maintenance.
 This plant is a climbing plant so it would be best to provide it with a moss pole to latch onto.

 Philodendron Serpens Light Needs

 A higher amount of bright, indirect sunlight will ensure bright green leaves and larger growth as well.
 However, it doesn’t need a huge amount of light, or direct light because in its natural habitat, this plant will be growing under the foliage of large trees.
 The light green leaves of this Philodendron can be fragile when met with hot, direct light, so make sure to keep this plant in a shady area if you do decide to put it outside for the summer.

 Moist, but not drenched, soil is the way to go.
 For the Philodendron Serpens, wait until the top two inches of soil are dry.
 Stick a finger in to make sure before watering.
 Around 50% of the soil should be dry before watering.
 The entire length of your finger should not have any soil sticking to it when you remove it.
 If it does, the soil is not completely dry to the depth of 2 inches and you should wait a few more days before watering.
 Wait for your plant to give you a sign it needs water.
 If the leaves begin to droop, or the pot feels much lighter when you lift it, this is a good sign you should give your Philodendron Serpens a good soak.
 The soil should be moist but not water-logged.